That's the Lib Dem message as I've seen repeated about a squillion times now and it's starting to annoy me.

 An informal survey of negative campaigning in the election propaganda landing on my doormat in Hornsey and Wood Green

-"mother clinical nurse at whittington, family live in muswell hill but I am not making an issue of it"
+Anyway, how bitchy are these mailings?
+Well the Tory one, like their last offering, is actually quite positive, listing lots of reasons to vote Conservative, only some of which involve the dastardliness of Labour."mother clinical nurse at whittington, family live in muswell hill but I am not making an issue of it"

 "I have lived in HWG for over a decade, imp to live in area but this election is about big issues jobs, economy, public services"You heard it here first.